Nationals vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. Twins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Pablo Lopez takes the mound for the Minnesota Twins on Saturday at Target Field against Luis Garcia and the Washington Nationals.
-First pitch is at 2:10 PM ET for the second game of a three-game series.
+Luis Garcia and the Washington Nationals take the field on Sunday at Target Field against Bailey Ober, who gets the start for the Minnesota Twins.
+First pitch will be at 2:10 PM ET for the final game of a three-game series.

-Oddsmakers list the Twins as -275 favorites on the moneyline, while giving the underdog Nationals +230 moneyline odds.
-The total for the game is set at 7 runs.
+The Twins are the favorite in this one, at -250, while the underdog Nationals have +200 odds to play spoiler.
+An 8.5-run total has been set in the game.

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.